dngthanhvy/dngthanhvy/README.md

 I consider myself open to new challenges and I'm not afraid to learn new things.

 - :notebook_with_decorative_cover: Currently learning web development with JavaScript frameworks
-- :chart_with_upwards_trend: Also learning Python and Data Analysis
+- :chart_with_upwards_trend: Also working as a Data Visualization Engineer
-- :robot: 2021 Goals: Machine Learning and Artificial Intelligence!
+- :robot: 2022 Goals: Machine Learning and Artificial Intelligence!

 ### Connect with me
 <a href="https://github.com/dngthanhvy"><img src="https://raw.githubusercontent.com/devicons/devicon/9f4f5cdb393299a81125eb5127929ea7bfe42889/icons/github/github-original-wordmark.svg" alt="github" width="26px"/></a>&nbsp;